magnusdice/the-kanji-game/README.md

 need to add some spice in this

-uvicorn kanji:app --reload --port 6767
+uvicorn main:app --reload --port 6767
 [] want to add score
 [] life
 [] Added pronouciation
+[] not too accurate on the kanji judging